erstvn/PetStudy-Analysis/README.md

 <ins>detailed_analysis</ins>: Analysis dashboard with detailed metrics.
 <ins>training_model</ins>: Base code for running the training model to analyze the sample of 3000 entries from the PetFinder dataset.

-## Methodologies used
-Data sources:

-[PetFinder Dataset](https://www.kaggle.com/competitions/petfinder-adoption-prediction): Information on pets available for adoption (age, breed, medical history)

-Veterinary Medical Databases: Anonymous records of veterinary diagnoses

-Owner surveys: Data on feeding, exercise, and home environment

-Climate and geographic data: Influence of the environment on animal health

-Longitudinal studies on pet aging

 ### Key variables to analyze:
 - Demographic: Species, breed, age, weight, sex
 - Environmental: Type of housing, outdoor access, climate